 When Devaswami heard about his daughter’s fate he got worried and asked the astrologer for a remedy.
 The astrologer suggested requesting a washerwoman Soma in Sinhaladweep to conduct a special “pooja” and that if the lady agreed to perform the “pooja” at his house, then his daughter’s horoscope dosha shall be removed.
 Devswami headed to Soma’s house but he had to cross the ocean to reach there.
 When he got tired, hungry and thirsty, he thought of having some rest under a banyan tree.

 If you are curious about the future, talk to astrologers!
-First consultation is FREE.
+First consultation with 100% Cashback!